Trick Measurement Techniques

 counting sprocket teeth by addition

 In the image, the smallest sprocket has 12 teeth.
-The red marks indicate the two places where teeth of this sprocket line up with teeth of the next sprocket, and so that sprocket has 14 teeth. looking at a cassette from the sideThe two green marks indicate where the teeth of the second sprocket line up with those of the third sprocket, and so it has 16 teeth.
+The two red marks indicate the two places where teeth of this sprocket line up with teeth of the next sprocket, and so that sprocket has 14 teeth. looking at a cassette from the sideThe two green marks indicate where the teeth of the second sprocket line up with those of the third sprocket, and so it has 16 teeth.

 And onward to the remaining sprockets of this cassette...SRAM has given you an easy way to check whether the counts came out right, marking the size of the largest sprocket in large print.
 It's easier, by the way, to count teeth on a real cassette than in this picture, because you can view a real cassette from different angles and place your finger or a tool on a tooth to keep track of it.
 I can usually count off the teeth of all the sprockets in 60 seconds or less.